blue-sky-r/dd-wrt-tools/README.md

     Note: DD-WRT is using Q!0 as parameter for quality, which is just 10 * Q.
     So when quality is 0..100% the 10x multiplication Q10 is 0..1000.

-The quality factor Q is internally processed by DD-WRT and it is build version dependent.
+The Signal Quality Q is internally processed by DD-WRT and it is build version dependent.
 So the same SNR (signal-to-noise-ratio) value will display different quality Q in different dd-wrt build.
 This might be caused by various factors like different wifi drivers so don't get obsessed with absolute number, just look for relative changes (Q dropping vs Q rising).